-Over Christmas the kids decided to count stuff in the house.
+Over the holidays the kids decided to count stuff in the house.

 Is there something we can learn from the experience of a five and seven year old about measuring things?